ibm-cloud-docs/watsonx-code-assistant/troubleshoot-wca-vscode-version.md

 In Visual Studio Code, the chat conversion window doesn't load, and other features aren't working.
 {: shortdesc}

-When you try to use the Visual Studio Code extension, these problems occur:
-- The chat window doesn't load
+When you try to use the Visual Studio Code extension, these problems occur, the chat window doesn't load, teatures aren't working, and the WCA Language Server logs include the message `bad option: --use-system-ca`
-- Features aren't working
-- The WCA Language Server logs include the message `bad option: --use-system-ca` {: tsSymptoms}
+{: tsSymptoms}

 You're using an older version of Visual Studio Code.